Bwc9876/git-from-scratch/index.typ

 == Conclusion

 This presentation went over the main parts of Git inside and out.
-We learned about...
+We learned about:

 + The object store
 + The types of objects (blob, tree, commit, tag)
 + The Git index
 + Refs and `HEAD`
 + Combining branches with `merge` and `rebase`
-+ `restore`, `reset`, and `revert`
 + Remote refs and tracking branches

 == References and Resources

-Thank you for listening!

 - Pro Git: #link("https://git-scm.com/book/en/v2")
 - Write Yourself a Git!: #link("https://wyag.thb.lt/")